r4ulcl/WiFiChallengeLab/README.md

 * * *

-## Solutions TODO
+## Walkthrough TODO

-- MarkDown
+- The Walkthrough will be available from January 1, 2022.

-- HTML
+Please do not share or post any Walkthrough or challenge solutions until that date.

 * * *

 ## Manual create VM

-If you want to create the VM manually click [here](https://github.com/RaulCalvoLaorden/WifiLab/blob/main/install/README.md%22)
+If you want to create the VM manually click [here](https://github.com/RaulCalvoLaorden/WifiLab/blob/main/install/README.md)

 * * *

 ## TODO

 - [ ] Walkthrough
-- [ ] Upload VM
+- [x] Upload VM
 - [x] MGT TLS AP
 - [x] Client other WPA
 - [x] WPS
 - [x] HTTP Server with simple login
 - [x] AutoStart Vm in headless
-- [ ] Tools in /root/tools and ln -s to /home/user
+- [x] Tools in /root/tools and ln -s to /home/user
 - [x] WEP Web server with flag username ESSID, password WEP password
 - [x] Brute force MGT
 - [x] Web server different each AP (check IP)